quassidi/quassidi.github.io/index.md

 ### A little background about me

-In 2019 i lost my job so i decided to start studying how to develop a website
+In 2019 i lost my job so i decided to studying how to develop a website

 In 2020 with the pandemic i had some jobs as a web developer nothing fancy i develop some sites with AWS and WordPress

-In 2021 i had the opportunity to receive  a student scholarship from MICITT to study Cyber Security
+In 2021 i had the opportunity for a student scholarship from [MICITT](https://becasmicitt.com/) to study Cyber Security

-In 2022 i have been improving my skills as a data analyst doing projects and i want to use those as experience for a future job
+In 2022 i have been improving my skills as a data analyst doing projects and I want to use those as experience for a future job